oasis-tcs/openc2-jadn/jadn-v2.0.md

 * "2024-10-02T15:00:00.000Z"

 These are unequal strings even though they represent the same timestamp.
-JADN defines an Integer with `date-time` format as a POSIX time, which is the same value for these examples, date-time strings in non-RFC-3339 formats, and the integer representations 1727881200 decimal and 66fd5ff0 hex.

 | Keyword               | Type   | Requirement                                                                      |
 |-----------------------|--------|----------------------------------------------------------------------------------|